aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### CONCLUSION

 - Recognize and **avoid your overconfidence**.
-- Start taking the quality of your software **seriously**.
+- Start taking the quality of your SW **seriously**.
 - You need to **know what good architecture is**, what **its attributes** are.

 ### CHAPTER 2.
 A TALE OF TWO VALUES

-Every software system provides two different values to the stakeholders: behavior and structure.
+Every SW system provides two different values to the stakeholders: behavior and structure.
 Developers are responsible for ensuring that both of them remain high.
-Unfortunetely, developers often focus of one of them, leaving the software system eventually valueless.
+Unfortunetely, developers often focus of one of them, leaving the SW system eventually valueless.

 #### BEHAVIOR